 Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
 About 1 in 41 men will die of prostate cancer.
 Prostate cancer is more common in men who are 65 years and older, with an average age at diagnosis of about 66 years.

-The American Cancer Society estimates there will be approximately 191,930 new cases of prostate cancer diagnosed in the United States, and 33,330 men will die of the disease in 2020.
+The American Cancer Society estimates that by the end of 2022, there will be nearly 268,480 new cases of prostate cancer diagnosed in the United States, and about 34,500 will die of the disease.

-Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular level.
-Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.
+Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular levels.
+Where conventional imaging methods such as x-ray (radiographs), computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound (US) predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body functions and measures its chemical and biological processes.

 As a tool for evaluating and managing the care of patients, molecular imaging studies help physicians:

 Nuclear medicine molecular imaging procedures involve the use of radiation in small amounts that are relatively non-invasive, safe, and painless.
 Consult with your health provider for specific information on the safety and benefits of molecular imaging for your care.